PalMod: PALette MODification for fighting games.

 What PalMod does is update very certain areas of the game ROMs where the games store color values.
 Game play is not affected, just colors.
 If you're new to PalMod, please read the Get Started section or check out one of the YouTube tutorial videos.
 PalMod is pretty easy once you get started, but it can be very confusing at first.

-PalMod is under active development in 2023 with updates weekly and full releases once every few months.
+PalMod is under active development in 2024 with updates about once a month or so.
 Check Version History for information on the latest changes.
-You can find new releases at https://zachd.com/palmod: I strongly recommend using the latest non-beta version.
+You can find new releases at https://zachd.com/palmod : I strongly recommend using the latest non-beta version.
 The beta versions also will usually have great changes, but may need a little more testing.

 Getting Started